-Please see the enclosed monthly Finance Report and the monthly Revenue and Expenditure Report for October.
+Please see the enclosed monthly Finance Report.

 2) Parks & Recreation Department Update

 Enclosed in your packet is an update on the various activities in the Parks & Recreation Department.

 3) Human Resources & Employee Engagement Department Update

 We are accepting applications for full time Police Officers and Sanitation Truck Operator.
 These positions will remain open until they are filled.
 Interested applicants can visit cityofyankton.org (click on Employment tab) or contact the Human Resource Department.